eatekha/SmartStacks/README.md

 # SmartStacks - AI Flashcard Creator 🚀

-Welcome to the repository for our Hack Western 10 project - SmartStacks, a revolutionary tool designed to transform the way students manage their study materials.
+Welcome to SmartStacks, a revolutionary tool designed to transform the way students manage their study materials.

 ## 🌟 Inspiration
 SmartStacks emerged from the common challenges students face in handling extensive study material.
 Our vision was to create a tool that not only simplifies the creation of study aids but also elevates the process through the power of AI technology.